 To bring everything to live I use a shell script to install Munki and the Middleware and a custom MDM profile to provide the Munki configuration for the repository URL and blob storage access.

 You should create a dedicated Azure Blob Storage for your macOS software distribution which has two containers, one called munki to host the Munki repository and one called public to bootstrap the munki-tools (basically the munki agent) and the middleware python script.
-A dedicated storage account makes sense as we share the storage account key and the key is always valid for the whole storage account.
-So, I would prevent other stuff lying around there.
-From security perspective you can rotate the key if you like from time to time and update the custom MDM profile with the new storage access key.
+A dedicated storage account makes sense to further restrict accidental leakage of other data.
+So, I would prevent other stuff lying around in the dedicated storage account.
+From security perspective the shared access signature is read-only, time bound and can be replaced from time to time and provided via update to the custom MDM profile with the new shared access signature.
+Many thanks to MaxXyzzy !!! for the trigger to evaluate using the SAS token.
+Initially my SAS token tests failed so I used the storage key in v1 of the script.

 I highlighted the important facts in regards to the “Public access levels” for the containers.
-The container munki needs to be Private and we use the middleware to make sure to generate the correct storage authentication headers for the Azure Blob Storage account.
+The container munki needs to be Private and we use the middleware to make sure to use the correct shared access signature for the Azure Blob Storage account.
 The public container needs to be public accessible and I’ve set the public access level to “Blob (anonymous read access for blobs only)“, seen in the picture as Blob.
-The public container is needed to bootstrap the munki-tools and the middleware (middleware_azure.py and munkitools-22.214.171.12462.pkg).
+The public container is needed to bootstrap the munki-tools and the middleware (middleware_azure.py and munkitools-18.104.22.16862.pkg).
 The idea is to assign a macOS shell script, executed by the Intune Management Agent which downloads the munki-tools and the middleware script from the public container, installs both on the macOS device and then the Munki tools can connect via middleware to the private container to get the software published for the device.
 You can find the Munki install shell script on my GitHub repo here:

 Keep in mind you have to adjust the download URLs in the script installMunki.sh to point it to your public Azure blob storage container.
 But how can we instruct the Munki Tools to look for our private Azure blob storage container munki?
-And how to provide the storage key for the blob storage, which is necessary for the middleware to generate the correct authentication headers?
-I designed the middleware script to look for the preference value StorageAccountKey.
-In addition we have to configure Munki the preference value SoftwareRepoURL to point to our container.
-You find the corresponding sample file munki-repo-and-storagekey.mobileconfig in the GitHub repo as well.
-Adjust the SoftwareRepoURL to list your private Azure blob storage account URL and add the StorageAccountKey.
-You can find the Storage account key here:
+And how to provide the shared access signature for the blob storage, which is necessary for the middleware to generate the correct urls?
+I designed the middleware script to look for the preference value SharedAccessSignature.
+In addition, we have to configure Munki the preference value SoftwareRepoURL to point to our container.
+You find the corresponding sample file munki-repo-and-sas.mobileconfig in the GitHub repo as well.
+Adjust the SoftwareRepoURL to list your private Azure blob storage account URL and add the SharedAccessSignature.
+You can find the shared access signature here:

-To summarize, create the containers, deploy the script to download and install munki and middleware, create custom MDM profile to configure the preference values.
+To summarize, create the containers, deploy the script to download and install munki and middleware, create custom MDM profile to configure the preference values (SoftwareRepoURL and SharedAccessSignature).
 Below you can see the sample .mobileconfig already deployed via MDM custom profile:

-Et voilà you should be able to use Munki and interact successfully with the software repo on Azure.
+Et voilà you after a restart to make sure Munki agent initializes correctly, should be able to use Munki and interact successfully with the software repo on Azure.

 As soon as you have initialized the new repository and maybe added already some packages (see macadmins.software for Microsoft macOS apps) and created the manifest, you can upload the repository to the private container munki on Azure.
 An easy way of uploading mass files to Azure blob storage is to use the Azure Storage Explorer.
 Once uploaded you can start Munki Managed Software Centre from Applications: